-400,000 shares of Common Stock less shares covered by grants issued to date will be available for grants under the Plan if Proposal 3 is approved, such number of shares being subject to adjustment if there is a merger, consolidation, stock dividend, split-up, combination, or exchange of shares, recapitalization or change in capitalization with respect to the shares of Common Stock.
+550,000 shares of Common Stock are available for grants under the Plan, such number of shares being subject to adjustment if there is a merger, consolidation, stock dividend, split-up, combination, or exchange of shares, recapitalization or change in capitalization with respect to the shares of Common Stock.
 The shares of stock deliverable under the Plan may consist in whole or in part of unissued shares or reacquired shares.
-If a grant expires or is cancelled, any shares which were not issued or fully vested under the grant at the time of expiration or cancellation will again be available for grants.
+If a grant expires or is canceled, any shares which were not issued or fully vested under the grant at the time of expiration or cancellation will again be available for grants.